HeliosRider/VBA-Challenge/README.md

 The contents of the repository contain:
-  Screenshots of the Multi Year Stock for each quarter (4), separate VBA files script files, and the README file.
+  Screenshots of the Multi Year Stock for each quarter (4), separate VBA Challenge script, and the README file.

 Upon opening the excel file the operator, to initiate the script, is to double click Module 1 located in Microsft Visual Basic Application, and select run.
 Upon initiation, the operator will see a pop-up box for the current quarter under operation.
 The operator will selct the "OK" function to initialize the assessment of the selected quarterand review the populated results.
 The operater perform this step for every quarter the script initializes.